Amandla Stenberg: Personal life

-In January 2016, Stenberg came out as bisexual though she subsequently stated that pansexual was an accurate term as well.
-That March, Stenberg came out as non-binary, and uses both she/her and they/them pronouns.
+In January 2016, Stenberg came out as bisexual, though she subsequently stated that pansexual was an accurate term as well.
+That March, Stenberg came out as non-binary, and has since used both she/her and they/them pronouns.
 In June 2018, in an interview with Wonderland magazine, she came out as gay.

-From early 2018 to late 2018, Stenberg dated singer Mikaela Mullaney Straus, better known by her stage name King Princess.
 In a July 2017 interview, Stenberg said she had stopped using a smartphone, believing that such devices and social media can have a negative effect on mental health.
-In 2020, she spent three months living in Copenhagen in order to qualify for Danish citizenship.